 Finely Chopped Tomatoes with Onion and Garlic

-a) Heat a splash of oil in a frying pan over high heat. b) Add the beef mince and brown all over, 5 mins.
-Break it up with a spoon as it cooks.
+Meanwhile, heat a splash of oil in a frying pan over high heat.
+Add the beef mince and brown all over, 4-5 mins, breaking it up with a spoon as it cooks.

-a) Halve the pepper, discard the core and seeds, then thinly slice. b) Roughly chop the coriander (stalks and all). c) Drain and rinse the kidney beans in the sieve.
+Meanwhile, halve the pepper, discard the core and seeds, then thinly slice.
+Roughly chop the coriander (stalks and all).
+Drain and rinse the kidney beans in a sieve.

-a) Add the pepper to the beef, stir and cook for 2 mins. b) Stir the Mexican spice, finely chopped tomatoes and stock pot. c) Add the kidney beans and water (see ingredients for amount) and bring to the boil. d) Lower the heat to medium and simmer until the sauce is nice and thick, 8-10 mins.
+Add the pepper to the mince, stir and cook for 2 mins.
+Stir in Mexican spice, finely chopped tomatoes and red wine stock pot.
+Add the kidney beans and water (see ingredients for amount) and bring to the boil.
+Stir to dissolve the stock pot.
+Lower the heat to medium and simmer until the sauce is nice and thick, 8-10 mins.
 Stir occasionally.
+IMPORTANT: The mince is cooked when no longer pink.

-a) Once the chilli is cooked, stir through half the coriander. b) Add salt and pepper to taste. c) Share the rice between your bowls. d) Top with the chilli and a spoonful of limey sour cream. e) Sprinkle over the remaining coriander.
+Once cooked, stir half the coriander through the chilli.
+Add salt and pepper to taste.
+Share the rice between your bowls.
+Serve the chilli on top of the rice and finish with a spoonful of zesty cream.
+Sprinkle over the remaining coriander.
 Enjoy!